-Spinach and Artichoke Dip is always a huge hit!
-It’s also one of the easiest and fastest dips to make.
-I like to make mine so it is soft and creamy, so crackers don’t break when you scoop up dip, and with a little extra flavour than the usual recipes.
+Spinach Artichoke Dip is always a huge hit!
+Warm, soft and creamy, with a little extra flavour than most, your crackers won’t break when you scoop this up!
 Beautiful served warm or at room temperature.

-Anyway.
-To my dear friend who is abnormally obsessed with artichokes – this Spinach and Artichoke Dip is dedicated to her.
+So.
+To my dear friend who is abnormally obsessed with artichokes – this Spinach Artichoke Dip is dedicated to her!

-This is quite possibly the simplest dip in my repertoire.
+This is one of the simplest dips I know.
 At least, a dip that I consider to be “made from scratch”, albeit I make this with frozen spinach, pickled artichokes and cream cheese.
 Rather than growing and chopping fresh spinach, harvesting and brining my own artichokes, breeding my own cows and making my own cheese. 😉

 This dip is a hit with everyone!
 Particularly terrific served warm, but also fantastic at room temperature, this dip is soft so crackers won’t break when you scoop up dip!
-Quick to make using a microwave, though you can bake if you prefer (it doesn’t add anything to flavour, but you may want the brown top).
+Quick to make using a microwave, though you can bake if you prefer (it doesn’t add anything to flavour, but some like to brown the top, I don't).
+Recipe video below.

 - 400 g / 14 oz artichoke hearts in brine , drained (Note 1)